Skip to content

 There was friendly competition between Shelley and her husband to complete their programs in the same semester, along with a memorable photo opportunity when all was said and done.

-“[My husband’s] graduation was two weeks before mine, and he was going to have to turn in his gown right away at the end, so I took mine to his and got up on the Marquette stage with my UW-Madison gown,” she said.
+“[My husband’s] graduation was two weeks before mine, and he was going to have to turn in his gown right away at the end, so I took mine to his and got up on the Marquette stage with my UW gown,” she said.
 “It was pretty funny!”

 Excelling in an Exciting New Career